yseulthb/yseulthb.github.io/_pages/touristic/spain.md

 <img src="/assets/images/alhambra.jpg" alt="Alhambra" align="center">

 ### From Granada to Sierra Nevada
 It takes 45 minutes by bus to get to the ski resort from the autobus station (Autotransporte Tocina S.L.: 5€ per person per trip).
 Once you get up there, you can enjoy the resort and do some skiing or choose to hike.
 We chose the second one.
-You can find different hiking paths on this website: https://treksierranevada.com/ or on this one: [http://www.juntadeandalucia.es/](http://www.juntadeandalucia.es/medioambiente/servtc5/ventana/resultadoEquipamientos.do?tipoBusqueda=sendero&idEspacio=7418).
+You can find different hiking paths on this website: (https://treksierranevada.com/)[https://treksierranevada.com/] or on this one: [http://www.juntadeandalucia.es/](http://www.juntadeandalucia.es/medioambiente/servtc5/ventana/resultadoEquipamientos.do?tipoBusqueda=sendero&idEspacio=7418).
 Be prepared for the snow!
 Sierra Nevada are high mountains (Mulhacén is the highest peak, at 3,479 metres) so you might want to have specific equipment (hiking shoes and warm clothing).

 <img src="/assets/images/sierra_nevada.jpg" alt="Sierra Nevada" align="center">

-Sightseeings:
+**Sightseeings:**
 - The Alhambra, a palace and fortress complex
+- The cathedral, which was previously a mosque (pretty common thing to happen in Andalucia!) and the nearby Alcaicería market -the former Bazaar distric consisting of narrow streets packed with small shops, mostly selling souvenirs
 - Mirador de San Nicolas (very crowded!), a viewpoint on the Alhambra that you can access via Sacromonte in the old Albaicín district (made of narrow streets, small white houses, and troglodyte houses).
 Don't be afraid of getting lost in the narrow streets!
 Starting or Ending point is the Plaza Nueva.
 - Sierra Nevada (mountains)